TheArchitectDev/Architect.Identities/README.md

 }
 ```

-`ConfigureDecimalIdTypes()` uses precision 28, scale 0, and conversions to and from the decimal type (where a decimal wrapper type is used).
+`ConfigureDecimalIdTypes()` uses precision 28, scale 0, and conversions to and from the decimal type (where necessary).

 The conventions are applied to any entity properties named "*Id" or "*ID" whose type is either decimal or a decimal-convertible type.

 Optionally, the extension method takes any number of assemblies as input.
 From those assemblies, it finds all types named "*Id" or "*ID" that are decimal-convertible, and configures a `DefaultTypeMapping` for them using the same conventions.

-A `DefaultTypeMapping` kicks in when the type appears in EF-generated queries when the context of a column is lost, such as when EF generates a call to `CAST()`.
+A `DefaultTypeMapping` kicks in when the type appears in EF-generated queries where the context of a column is lost, such as when EF generates a call to `CAST()`.
 Without such a mapping, EF may choose to convert a decimal to some default precision, which is generally too low.

 ### Alternatives